-One of the most enduring lessons I have learned as national activist, that has generated well over six million readers in the last three years, is that much like the scientists and laymen from lesson one, the media and activists don’t mix either, unless Julia Roberts played you in a movie, and then the media will suck you off to get an interview and not fact check.
+One of the most enduring lessons I have learned as national activist, that has generated well over six million readers in the last three years, is that much like the scientists and laymen from lesson one; the media and activists don’t mix either, unless Julia Roberts played you in a movie.
+Then the media will suck you off to get an interview and not fact check.

 I can look back to earlier this year, to another cause, and recount a situation that played out with a media outlet in Virginia, as an example of the archtype of my experiences with local media outlets all over The United States.

 My organization, SuperfundResearch.org, had just publicly exposed a corrupt economic deal where Congressman Bob Goodlatte (R) worked with Warren County officials to redevelop the largest Superfund toxic waste site in the state, with all of them claiming there was a $40 million contract to build a data center on top of the still polluted Avtex Superfund site, as the US EPA stated that there was a “strong risk of vapor intrusion,” and that no impact study had been conducted.

 Using targeted Facebook marketing – and Jedi level social media skills – we’d managed to capture an audience of roughly eight thousand readers, in two days, in a town with eight thousand registered voters, thus making us the single largest media outlet in the area for a period of forty-eight hours, which is something we can do, at will, in any city.

 The local officials, local media, and local citizens, by the time we were through, had no idea what hit them.
 Yet, not one media outlet attempted to reach out for a statement, rather going into what I would call “turtle mode,” sucking their heads and legs into their shells, and screaming “La la la la la la la la I can’t hear you, my friend is the mayor, my friend is a county official la la la la la la la I can’t hear you!”